 A spot of shopping?
 Just 3 miles away lies the Roman town of Cirencester with its local butchers, fish shop and Friday market.
 Your dog will love the Bathhurst Estate here, perfect for walkies.

 Also well worth exploring is the Cotswold Water Park.
 With 150 lakes set over 40 square miles, there are a multitude of walking options and activities on offer.
+For inspiration see our dog-friendly Cotswolds destination page.

 Address: The Wild Duck, Drakes Island, Ewen, Cirencester, GL7 6BY